derivexyz/LEAPs/content/leaps/leap-51.md

 ## Becoming Dependable

 With the recent launch of Newport, we have a protocol that can be deployed on any EVM-compatible network and integrated with any perpetual venue for hedging.
 This is a foundation on which we can attract legitimate institutions to build on the protocol, provide liquidity and trade.
 However, they need a governance process that they can depend on.
-We intend this iteration of Lyra Governance to be a meaningful step on the path of progressive decentralisation.
+We intend this iteration of Lyra Governance to be the final step on our journey of progressive decentralisation.

 ## Specification